Staff & Faculty

 If your results come back positive, it is encouraged to see a doctor after that.

-TRU’s Employee and Family Assistance Program provided through Ceridian is a confidential counseling service for employees and their families.
-You can learn more at the top right-hand corner of this website.
+TRU’s Employee and Family Assistance Program provided through Lifeworks is a confidential counseling service for employees and their families.
+You can learn more at the top right-hand corner of the Current Employees OneTRU site.